atlas-doc/doc-sabre/atlas-api-documentation/api-reference/shopping-and-ticketing/stop-ticket-issuance.md

   orderStatus: 2, means stop issuance failed, the order is issued.

   The definition of the queryOrderDetails order status will be different when the request is sent after the "Stop Ticket Issuance" request.
-- **Constraints:** Must be a valid status code.
-Typically, `0` indicates a processing state.
 - **Default:** None
 - **Example:** `0`

 ### **msg**
 - **Type:** String
-- **Required:** Yes
+- **Required:** No
-- **Description:** Message providing additional details about the status.
+- **Description:** Error message.
 The 'msg' element is for description of the results.
 Please DO NOT use this field to check the success or failure of the request.
 Only use the 'status' code to check the result.
-- **Constraints:** Must be a descriptive message related to the status.
-- **Default:** None
+- **Default:** null
-- **Example:** "We are trying to intercept the ticket issuance.
-Please check the order status for result after 8 minutes"
+- **Example:** null

 {% endtab %}